natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-47D-30%20(China).md

 ==== Against the P-47D-28 ====
 '''Turnfighter''': for dedicated turn fighters such as A6M5 and Spitfire, the key is patience.
 If you are at a higher altitude than the P-47, follow above and/or behind it so it cannot get far away for a climbing session.
 Then, although you are a turn fighter, perform Boom and Zoom (BnZ) on it, but watch out for your speed as a turn fighter may rip a wing apart or have their control surfaces compressed when diving at high speed.
 The P-47 cannot really pull any agile defensive manoeuvre due to its weight.
 If it enters a steep dive in an attempt to get away from your attack, do not follow.
 The P-47D can accelerate up to ~800 km/h while still being responsive, a speed turn fighters cannot even dream of.
 Gradually decrease your altitude when the Jug gets out of the dive, then BnZ it again.
 If the P-47 is higher than you and BnZ you, patience comes into play.
 Roll and turn under its negative G area to force its shots to miss.
 If it does not zoom away and instead tries to pull off more shots, use your superior turn rate and get on its tail.
 If it does zoom away, be prepared for a few more passes.
 As you dodge, turn towards your teammates as they might be able to help.
 If your plane performs great at low altitude (eg. La-5), lure it closer and closer to the deck with each dodge.

 '''Strike aircraft/bomber''': the bad news is, unless your aircraft is extremely robust, well-armed or fast (eg. BV 238 or Ju 288), there is not much you can do to counter a diving P-47D.
-Its 8x .50 cals will easily rip your plane apart, and some Jug pilots may open fire from very far away, for example when they are still 900 m away.
+Its 8 x .50 cals will easily rip your plane apart, and some Jug pilots may open fire from very far away, for example when they are still 900 m away.
 Their 12.7 mm bullets inflict damage really well even over distance and thus can seriously incapacitate a target regardless of distance.
 If a P-47 somehow is staying on your tail, do not hesitate to put an accurate burst into its huge radial engine.
 With engine/cooling systems damaged, most pilots will choose to bank away.

 '''Enemies worth noting:'''